 13. What if I have a very long paper, can I make an appointment for an hour-long session?

 Yes, if you have a very long paper and you do not think that the 30-minute session will be enough, just mention it when you come in and we will try to make arrangements for a 60-minute session.
 As a guideline, papers that are more than five pages in length typically require an extended session.
 If you have a paper over 15 pages in length, you may need to schedule more than one session.

 14. What if I have a very long paper or if I am a graduate student—can I come to the center for help?

-Graduate students are more than welcome to visit the center and the undergraduate consultants will be able to work with you.
-However, the University Writing Center is primarily an undergraduate writing center.
+Graduate students are more than welcome to visit the Writing Center and the undergraduate consultants will be able to work with you.
+However, we are primarily an undergraduate writing center.